 Duluth, MN 55811

 Each quarter, CSS nursing graduates take the National Council Licensure Examination (NCLEX) to become a licensed nurse.
-St. Scholastica's traditional nursing program had a 96.88% NCLEX passing rate in the second quarter of 2015, one of the top performers among Minnesota baccalaureate nursing programs.
+St. Scholastica's traditional nursing program had a pass rate of 87% among first-time test takers and 88% among all test takers in the second quarter of 2018, one of the top performers among Minnesota baccalaureate nursing programs.